evel4net/four-field-kono/README.md

 ## How to run the game
 <u>*Option 1*</u>:
     Clone the repository and open the project in your preferred IDE.
-Make sure you have [Python](https://www.python.org/downloads/) installed.
+Make sure you have [Python](https://www.python.org/downloads/) and [pygame](https://www.pygame.org/wiki/GettingStarted) installed.
 Run the `main.py` file to start the game.

 <u>*Option 2*</u> (for Windows):
     Download the `FourFieldKono-Windows-exe.zip` file, unzip it and run the `main.exe` file.